Kuadrant/authorino/docs/user-guides/mtls-authentication.md

 EOF
 ```

-The command above will deploy Authorino as a separate service (as oposed to a sidecar of the protected API and other architectures), in `namespaced` reconciliation mode, and with TLS termination enabled.
-For other variants and deployment options, check out the [Getting Started](./../getting-started.md#2-deploy-an-authorino-instance) section of the docs, the [Architecture](./../architecture.md#topologies) page, and the spec for the [`Authorino`](https://github.com/Kuadrant/authorino-operator/blob/main/config/crd/bases/operator.authorino.kuadrant.io_authorinos.yaml) CRD in the Authorino Operator repo.
+The command above will deploy Authorino as a separate service (as opposed to a sidecar of the protected API and other architectures), in `namespaced` reconciliation mode, and with TLS termination enabled.
+For other variants and deployment options, check out the [Getting Started](./../getting-started.md#step-request-an-authorino-instance) section of the docs, the [Architecture](./../architecture.md#topologies) page, and the spec for the [`Authorino`](https://github.com/Kuadrant/authorino-operator/blob/main/config/crd/bases/operator.authorino.kuadrant.io_authorinos.yaml) CRD in the Authorino Operator repo.

 ## 3. Deploy the Talker API